thomas-callahan-collibra/aem-sh/README.md

-# aem.sh

-The goal `aem.sh` is to promote a clean working development environment by making it easy to manage the lifecycle of local AEMaaCS instances: Author, Publish, Dispatcher.
+The goal of `aem.sh` is to promote a clean working development environment by making it easy to manage the lifecycle of local AEMaaCS instances: Author, Publish, Dispatcher.

 ## Dependencies